drupal/cms-launcher/README.md

 This section provides solutions to common problems.

-### Windows Defender Firewall is Blocking the Application
+### Windows Defender Firewall is blocking the application

 On Windows, the built-in firewall may block the launcher because it needs to start a local web server.
 If the application fails to start or gives a connection error, you may need to manually allow it through the firewall.